How To Get a New Social Security Number for an Adopted Child—A Complete Guide

 Limit SSN Sharing

 Consider using a credit monitoring service or periodically requesting a credit report for your child.
-The three major credit bureaus offer free annual reports:
+You can get free annual reports from the three major credit bureaus :

 1. Equifax